Mohammadjamiu/tahugo_updated/content/electronics/what-is-a-resistor-used-for.md

 ---
+draft: false
+wordcount: false
+alt: resistor explained
-title: "What Is a Resistor Used For?
-All You Need To know About Resistors Explained Simply"
+title: What Is a Resistor Used For?
+All You Need To know About Resistors Explained Simply
 postdate: November 02, 2021
-image: "/images/resistoruse_10.webp"
-description: "A resistor is an electronics component that limits (or reduce) the flow of current in a circuit, as well as cause voltage to be dropped across it."
+description: A resistor is an electronics component that limits (or reduce) the flow of current in a circuit, as well as cause voltage to be dropped across it.
-alt: "resistor explained"
+categorylabel: Electronics
+categories: '["Electronics"]'
+image: /images/resistoruse_10.webp
 weight: "15"
-author: Mohammad Abdul
-categorylabel: Electronics
 categorylink: /categories/electronics
-categories:  '["Electronics"]'
 type: posts
+author: Mohammad Abdul
+mathjax: true
 Google_Ads: true
-wordcount: false
-draft: false
 ---
 Before going in depth of what a resistor is used for and the other things you need to know about it, you need to know what it is.

 ## What is a resistor?